supercard-archive/supercard-sd-sw/readme.txt

-1. Fixed: 2253/2421 cant work
+1. Added: Card read mode option, improve the compatibility
-2. Fixed: some games which likes 2392 cant work
+2. Fixed: The bug of some new game
-3. Fixed: the save size of 2385 fixed into 64Mbits
+3. Cant fix the bug of #3369 now because the speed problem